LaMaisonOrchard/CodeGen/README.md

     USER     = ![USER]!
     USERNAME = ![USERNAME]!
     TMPL     = ![TMPL]!    -- Name of the template.
+    CLASS    = ![CLASS]!   -- The class or type of the current data object
     ![FILE]!        = FileName
     ![FILE:CAMEL]!  = fileName
     ![FILE:PASCAL]! = FileName